 On a clear day there are views of the coast and Wolds from the higher ground.

-This is an enjoyable 5 miles circular walk from Alford up into the Lincolnshire Wolds at Rigsby before returning to Alford.
+This is an enjoyable 5 mile circular walk from Alford up into the Lincolnshire Wolds at Rigsby before returning to Alford.
 The route follows grass tracks and quiet lanes as well as across some arable land.
 There are excellent views of the Lincolnshire coast and Alford town from the ridge and Rigsby.

 Rigsby church has Norman features and a fine 15th century carved font.